omair18/Python-Multiprocessing/README.md

 # Python-Multiprocessing
 A simple example of python multiprocessing.

 Each process runs on separate core.

-Queue and Locks.
+Both processes use shared memory (Queue) to put & get data.